team-alya/alya-backend/README.md

 If the picture is succesfully sent, the response body should say: "message": "I have received your picture, thanks" If theres an error with the photo the server will respond with: "message": "I have you know that this endpoint only accepts Base64 pictures"

+# Technologies
+- Python
+- Google Vertex AI
+- Google vision API

+# Dependencies
+- We used Django and it's Rest framework as our web framework.